Tours Details

 BY HARBOR MALL

 The Tour begins and ends at Harbor Mall, centrally located across from Kalapaki Bay in Lihue.
-It is a short 5 minute walk from the cruise ship, or catch the Free Trolley Shuttle that goes to and from the ship and Harbor Mall.
+Just a short walk from the cruise ship, or catch the Complimentary Trolley Shuttle that goes to and from the ship and Harbor Mall.

 Informative